iApplePro/macOS-Monterey-Patcher/README.md

 iMac Late 2012 21.5 and 27 inch

+Mac Pro Mid 2010 (Note CPU, GPU and WIFI might need to be upgraded and sound might not work)

+Mac Pro Early 2009 (Note CPU, GPU and WIFI might need to be upgraded and needs to be flashed from a 4,1 to a 5,1 Mac Pro and sound might not work)

-(The Unknown status means that this patcher has not been tested on these Macs do at your own risk)
+(The Potential Support status means that this patcher has not been tested on these Macs do at your own risk)

 # (Macs that are not supported by this Patcher for Monterey)